effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Collaborative Whiteboard

-We miss to scribble and discuss together on a real whiteboard.
+We miss to scribble and discuss together on a physical whiteboard.
 There is no good alternative for distributed teams.
 What comes next is [Miro](https://miro.com/) on an [iPad](https://www.apple.com/ipad-pro/) with an [Apple Pencil](https://www.apple.com/apple-pencil/) to draw.
 One shares the Miro board in Zoom, so that everyone has focus on the same section of the board.